dosterz97/zephyr/README.md

 1. A container with the current status of the front door and a thumbnail of the outside view.
 2. A table holding previous records that include a timestamp of an event and the corresponding photo taken at the time.

+#### Television Time Restriction
+1. Login screen for admin (Similar sign up screen)
+2. A screen with all connected devices, and all devices trying to pair with the system.
+3. After selecting a device, you can select accounts on the televisions to pull up the restriction page
+4. The restrictions page will have different fields that will allow the admin to create different types of rules

 ### Model Files

 #### Front Door Model